 New stud walls cost between £400 and £600 to install.
 You’ll need to factor in plumbing costs, which are around £500 each for a new sink, WC and shower.

 Find out more about adding a loft en suite.

 8. Turn a bedroom and box room into a master suite

 A master suite that combines sleeping, bathing and dressing areas is the ultimate must-have in a busy family home.
 Master suites are not only highly desirable, they’re also the perfect solution for repurposing an awkward set of rooms that don’t quite work as separate spaces.
-You needn’t combine three rooms into one, either – a cleverly planned dressing room, bathroom and bedroom within two existing rooms can work just as well.
+You needn’t combine three rooms into one, either – a cleverly planned dressing room (use our dressing room ideas feature to help), bathroom and bedroom within two existing rooms can work just as well.

 If yours is a period property, it is likely that there’s already a bedroom next to the master bedroom that you can knock through to, and use as the en suite/dressing room.
 Or, if you have a large landing, you may be able to erect a partition and doorway to make a small lobby leading to both rooms.